Solon, Ohio: Geography

 According to the United States Census Bureau, the city has a total area of 20.49 sqmi, of which 20.36 sqmi is land and 0.13 sqmi is water.

 Climate

-Like other Great Lakes region cities, Solon lies in a humid continental climate zone (Köppen Dfa) and has four distinct seasons, from hot summers to cold and snowy winters.
+Solon lies in a humid continental climate zone (Köppen Dfa) and has four distinct seasons, from hot summers to cold and snowy winters.
 The highest recorded temperature in the city was 101 F in 1918, and the lowest was -25 F in 1994.

 Solon experiences relatively high precipitation (an average of 42.78 in annually) due to lake effect and its presence on the western end of the North American snowbelt.